regulyagoston/regulyagoston.github.io/cv.md

 	- 2013 - 2016: Expert Economic Analyst, I was responsible for periodical reports of the government security market and developing new methodologies for analysing and forecasting the Hungarian government yield curve.
 Furthermore I have contributed in the development of the new portfolio model.
 	- 2011.
 Sept - Oct: Intern, I was analysing the Hungarian pension systems and its possible effects on the Hungarian government security market.

+## Teaching experience
+ - **Data Analysis** - MS in Business Analytics at CEU
+ 	- 2020/21 - Lecturer for Data Analysis 1 and 2
+ 	- 2018/19 – Teaching Assistant for Data Analysis 3 and 4. (lecturer: Gábor Békés)
+ - **Coding 1: Data Management and Analysis with R** - MS in Business Analytics at CEU
+ 	- 2020/21 - Lecturer
+ - **Data course** - Executive Master of Business Art (EMBA) at CEU
+ 	- 2020/21 - Joint lecturer with Anand Murugesan
+ - **Mathematics and Advanced Excel Pre-session** MS in Finance at CEU
+ 	- 2019/20 and 2020/21 - Lecturer
+ - **Mathematical Methods for Economists** - MA in Economics
+ 	- 2017/18 - Teaching Assistant

 ## Awards and Scholarships
  - **Award for Advanced Doctoral Studies**, 2019 CEU’s rector award for outstanding Ph.D. students
  - **Pro Scientia Golden Medal**, 2013 academic award for young scholars, given at the Hungarian Academy of Sciences.